joeyshi12/lc-exploding-spring-man/README.md

-# LC Exploding Spring Man
+# lc-spring-man-kamikaze

-Spring men explode on contact with the player
+Spring men explode when hitting the player.